robertson809/redesigning-webtree/README.md

 - The functionm 1 (Si,CRN) returns 2 if the CRN references
     a class in student’sSi’s major, and 1 otherwise.
-    By supplying Google’s “Glop” integer programming solver with different versions offas our optimization func- tion, we used them to find the optimal constrained assign- ment of students to classes (Perron 2011).
+    By supplying Google’s “Glop” integer programming solver with different versions offas our optimization function, we used them to find the optimal constrained assign- ment of students to classes (Perron 2011).

-We created several different metrics of success to mea- sure our solution against the original WebTree algorithm and modified our optimization functionfin order to improve our results.
+We created several different metrics of success to measure our solution against the original WebTree algorithm and modified our optimization functionfin order to improve our results.
-We first ran Glop using the example optimization func- tionf 1 , and then modifiedf 1 after our solution did not out- perform WebTree on our metrics.
+We first ran Glop using the example optimization functionf 1 , and then modifiedf 1 after our solution did not outperform WebTree on our metrics.
 We remapped the output to change the relative weights between choices.
 Becausegi andhiinf 1 are both linear functions of the class-student pairing’s position in a list, a change bykpositions in either of these lists corresponds directly to akchange in the output of that function.
-This change doesn’t reflect all of the students’ actual pref- erences however.
-Students generally care much more about moving from their fifth WebTree choice of four classes to their sixth choice than about moving from their twenty- seventh choice to their twenty-eighth.
-To reflect this, we mapped the output ofgandhusing two functions, a poly- nomial and a sigmoid, which preserved the ranges on the domains, but altered the rates of change of the optimiza- tion value at different points, corresponding to students ac- tual preferences.
-We also decreased the value of giving up- perclass students their first choice, as well as giving ma- jors their major choices.
-We wrotey 2 (Si) to be such that y 2 (1) = 1.
+This change doesn’t reflect all of the students’ actual preferences however.
+Students generally care much more about moving from their fifth WebTree choice of four classes to their sixth choice than about moving from their twenty-seventh choice to their twenty-eighth.
+To reflect this, we mapped the output ofgandhusing two functions, a polynomial and a sigmoid, which preserved the ranges on the domains, but altered the rates of change of the optimization value at different points, corresponding to students ac- tual preferences.
+We also decreased the value of giving upperclass students their first choice, as well as giving majors their major choices.
+We wrote y2 (Si) to be such that y 2 (1) = 1.
 2 ,y 2 (2) = 1.
 5 ,y 2 (3) = 1.
-8 ,andy 2 (4) = 2 (where 1 corresponds to a first year student... etc), and wrotem 2 (Si,CRN) to return 1.3 if the class matched the stu- dents major, rather than 2 asm 1 did.
+8 ,andy 2 (4) = 2
+(where 1 corresponds to a first year student... etc), and wrotem 2 (Si,CRN) to return 1.3 if the class matched the students major, rather than 2 asm 1 did.
 Both return 1 if the class and major do not match.
-We first used a polynomial generated from interpolation through the points (48,48) (1,1) (20,10) to map the out- put.
-The first two points specified that the range doesn’t change, and the third point seems like a reasonable assump-
+We first used a polynomial generated from interpolation through the points (48,48) (1,1) (20,10) to map the output.
+The first two points specified that the range doesn’t change, and the third point seems like a reasonable
-tion: the 20th choice should be worth approximately a fifth as much as the first choice.
-Lagrange polynomial interpola- tion through these points produced the mapping function
+assumption: the 20th choice should be worth approximately a fifth as much as the first choice.
+Lagrange polynomial interpolation through these points produced the mapping function

 ```
 P(x)=